SallyXue-0114/River-App/README.md

 **Sally**

 I create the main map page.
-I marked main rivers in the world with pop-up buttons, and when the users click on a specific river, they can see basic information of it, as long as a sidebar of details (animal, plants, and culture in that region).
+I marked main rivers in the world with pop-up buttons, and when the users click on a specific river, they can see basic information of it, as well as a sidebar of details (animal, plants, and culture in that region).
 And if they click on the specific area, it will show more specific information.

 **Yuxin**